Monday, 13 September 2010

 The deals are a coup for the Obama administration ahead of the midterm Congressional elections.
 The aircraft contracts are set to benefit defence manufacturers in 44 states and help to protect 77,000 jobs.
 Democratic candidates are expected to come under severe pressure in the elections in part because of the US's high unemployment rate.

-the militarisation of the Gulf states and the Middle East, which in part seems to be being driven by the Iranian nuclear development programme.
+But the deal will raise concerns about the militarisation of the Gulf states and the Middle East, which in part seems to be being driven by the Iranian nuclear development programme.

 The rush by Tehran towards nuclear weapons, which it denies but is widely disbelieved, is prompting defence reviews across the whole region.

-Saudi Arabia so-called standoff systems, which are advanced long-range weapons that can be attached to F-15 fighters for use in offensive operations against land- and sea-based targets.
+In order to assuage concerns in Israel, the Obama administration has already decided not to offer Saudi Arabia so-called standoff systems, which are advanced long-range weapons that can be attached to F-15 fighters for use in offensive operations against land- and sea-based targets.
 Israel is also in line to buy from the US the F-35, a more sophisticated fighter jet.

 Apart from creating jobs, the Obama administration sees the sale as a means of boosting support among Arab allies against Iran.

 A Pentagon official said yesterday that the Saudi deal would include 84 new F-15 fighters, the upgrading of 70 more, and the purchase of three types of helicopters: 70 Apaches, 72 Black Hawks and 36 Little Birds.
 The total of 262 aircraft represents a quarter of the country's current air fleet.
+Full story

 Don't Leave Without Clicking Other Great Stories in The Last Tradition.
 Tell two friends about this blog